sbmueller/sbmueller.github.io/content/posts/mocks.md

 - The lifetime of the `ISerial` implementation needs to be managed _outside_ the `UnitUnderTest` class
-- The usage of `UnitUnderTest` becomes cumbersome; developers usually would expect to construct the class without arguments and have to think about the dependency injection due to mocking even outside of test scenarios
+- The usage of `UnitUnderTest` becomes cumbersome; developers usually would expect to construct the class without arguments, but with this approach they have to think about the dependency injection due to mocking even outside of test scenarios
 - Dynamic polymorphism has an impact on runtime

 Overall, that doesn't look too great.
 Let's try a better approach next,